x0054/hyperjump/README.md

 sudo apt-get install dialog
 ```

-Just copy the _hyperjump_ script someplace on your system and add the following line to your _.profile_ or _.bashrc_ file:
+After just copy the _hyperjump_ script someplace on your system and add the following line to your _.profile_ or _.bashrc_ file:

 ```
 source /location/of/hyperjump